Year of the Dog serial novel

 He flung open the door just in time to get a tiny set of knuckles clunking him in the breastbone.

 “Oh!”
-Aunt Nell’s unusual hazel-colored eyes fluttered, then that Cherry Blossom Festival Queen smile made the sunlight fade in comparison.
+Auntie Nell’s unusual hazel-colored eyes fluttered, then that Cherry Blossom Festival Queen smile made the sunlight fade in comparison.
 “Ashwin!”

 The edges of her smile faltered a little before brightening right back up again.
 “What, I can’t visit my nephew?”
 She angled around him to enter his home.
 “Is this your new house?
 Looks lovely.”
 Which was a blatant lie, because the fixer-upper was barely livable, much less acceptable to a neat-freak like his aunt.